ModelValidationProgram/MVP-NonClinalAF/notebook/20210701_shellScriptDescription.md

 2) The largest value in the array range should not exceed the number of rows in your parameter list.
 3) The number of simulations running simultaneously,`%4`, should not exceed the total number of rows you are looping through with the array.

+**KEL question** So in the above script, you are going to run rows 2-5 in the params file (4 sims), each simultaneously?

 ### Custom user variables

 At the top of the script (after the slurm arguments) I have the user inputs: